makrai/notes/ettinger1907-bert-pling.md

 # 2 Motivation for use of psycholinguistic tests on LMs

-* we are not testing whether LMs are psycholinguistically plausible.
-We are
+* we are not testing whether LMs are psycholinguistically plausible
 * it is the pre-training that seemingly underlies the generalization power

 # 3 Related Work